 Kruse shares a natural affinity with the Bauhaus master, integrating design, art, and craft into each of her works, whether in two or three dimensions.
-She also shares their ‘absence of color and little sentiment or emotion’, explaining that to her ‘there is a beauty in its almost rational approach’.
+She also shares Schlemmer’s ‘absence of colour and little sentiment or emotion’, explaining that to her, ‘there is a beauty in [his] almost rational approach’.
 Between her studio in Jersey City, shared with a painter friend, and another space upstate, Kruse has spent the last two years creating a new body of wood, bronze and brass sculptures informed by Schlemmer, referencing the lines of human bodies.